PoliticalGraveyard.com

 Dolores Hoover — of Michigan.
 Tax Cut candidate for Presidential Elector for Michigan, 1960.
 Female.
 Still living as of 1960.

 Patricia Ann Hope — also known as Patricia A. Hope — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 12th District, 1961; candidate in primary for Michigan state house of representatives 18th District, 1968.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 12th District, 1961; candidate for Michigan state house of representatives 18th District, 1968.
 Female.
 Still living as of 1968.

 Mrs. Arlie L. Hopkins — of Bear Lake, Manistee County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1939.
 Female.
 Presumed deceased.
 Burial location unknown.